Kristen Welker: Career

 On her debut show as host, she interviewed former U.S President Donald Trump.
-The interview received some criticism because some felt Welker did not challenge Trump's alleged falsehoods enough and that Trump shouldn't have been given a platform to spread his views on the 2020 election and other topics.
+The interview was criticized by some who felt that Welker did not challenge Trump's alleged falsehoods enough and that Trump shouldn't have been given a platform to spread his views on the 2020 election and other topics.

 On November 8, 2023, she co-moderated the third 2024 GOP primary debate alongside Lester Holt and Hugh Hewitt in Miami, Florida.
 Presidential candidate Vivek Ramaswamy started off by calling her a member of the "corrupt media establishment" and accusing her of pushing "the Trump–Russia collusion hoax".
 Welker grinned and ignored the attack and Holt moved on.

 On May 4, 2025, Welker interviewed Donald Trump for the second time on Meet the Press.
-This interview received some notoriety after Trump expressed doubt when asked if he would uphold the US Constitution as President.
+This interview received some notoriety after Trump expressed doubt when asked if he would uphold the US Constitution as president.

+On June 7, 2026, Welker's third interview with Donald Trump ended after he abruptly left after Welker challenged his claims that the 2020 presidential election and the 2026 California primary elections were rigged.

+On August 30, 2026, Donald Trump said he would refer Welker to the FCC for "rebuke or punishment," after she noted that the president's success in endorsing political candidates has been mixed.